chaidiscovery/chai-lab/README.md

 <summary>How can I customize the inputs to the model further?</summary>
 <p markdown="1">

 For more advanced use cases, we also expose the `chai_lab.chai1.run_folding_on_context`, which allows users to construct an `AllAtomFeatureContext` manually.
-This allows users to specify their own templates, MSAs, embeddings, and constraints.
-We currently provide an example of how to construct an embeddings context as well as an MSA context, and will be releasing helper methods to build template contexts soon.
+This allows users to specify their own templates, MSAs, embeddings, and constraints, including support for specifying covalent bonds (for example, for specifying branched ligands).
+We currently provide examples of how to construct an embeddings context, an MSA context, restraint contexts, and covalent bonds.
+We will be releasing helper methods to build template contexts soon.

 </p>
 </details>